 Best of the Best: World's Top 5 Dining Experiences

 They say the stomach is the way to a man’s heart.
 Traditionally, this advice is given to young ladies courting that special someone with hopes that a home-cooked meal will seal the deal.
-Yet I think the guidance rings equally true for resorts, hotels and fishing lodges.
+Yet I think the guidance rings equally true for resorts and hotels.

 Give me a delicious dinner or a superb shore lunch––a signature dining experience to cap off an exciting adventure––and you’ve not only filled my belly but have cemented your place in my memory.